Soundness-preserving composition of synchronously and asynchronously interacting workflow net components

-Inheritance of Petri net component properties is also achieved with the help of Petri net morphisms.
-Composition of Petri nets via morphisms has been studied in several works \citep{Winskel67,Nielsen92,Baldan01,Bednarczyk03,Padberg2003,Fabre06,Nhat,Desel2010}.
-Morphisms give a natural yet rigid framework to define and examine various properties of Petri net compositions.
+Christian Stahl and Karsten Wolf \cite{Wolf09} applied \emph{operating guidelines} for compositional verification of deadlock-freeness in the composition of open Petri nets.
+Their work also considered a problem to decide if one can replace a component in a composition preserving its semantical properties.

-In our study, we have used $\alpha$-morphisms \citep{Bernardinello2013} to prove that asynchronous-synchronous composition of workflow nets preserves soundness of interacting components.
-Compared to the original setting, we have extended applicability of $\alpha$-morphisms to the case of asynchronously communicating components.
-In addition, $\alpha$-morphisms intuitively express abstraction and refinement relations between formal models of distributed systems.
+Inheritance of behavioral properties of Petri nets is also achieved with the help of morphisms~--- structural graph mappings.
+The composition of Petri nets via morphisms was a subject of many works, including, for example, \cite{Winskel67,monoids90,Nielsen92,Bednarczyk03,Padberg2003,Fabre06,Nhat,Desel2010}.
+We note that morphisms provide a natural and rigid framework to explore properties of Petri net composition.

-There is a variety of approaches specifically devoted to workflow net composition and used to model and analyze the behavior of complex processes that occur in information systems.
+In our study, the soundness preservation in the AS-composition of LGWF-nets is achieved with the help of a restriction of $\alpha$-morphisms, originally defined by Luca Bernardinello et al. in \cite{Bernardinello2013}.
+They allow us to abstract subnets and refine places in Petri nets.
+In addition, $\alpha$-morphisms preserve and reflect reachable markings and induce the bisimulation between related models.

-An approach to model interorganizational workflows has been described in \citep{Aalst98}, where workflow nets connected via communication elements have been applied.
-In this work, a communication protocol has been encoded using message sequence charts.
-Then a technique to verify the consistency of an interorganizational workflow model with a message sequence chart has been proposed.
-This technique is based on a notion of implicit places and a partial order on transitions induced by a communication protocol.
+Several works have discussed architectural and semantical aspects of compositional approaches to WF-net modeling.
+Juliane Siegeris and Armin Zimmermann \cite{WFRes} considered specific patterns of WF-net interactions preserving relaxed soundness of components admitting executions that may not terminate in a final state.
+The work \cite{Lomazova13} by Irina Lomazova and Ivan Romanov addressed the problem of preserving service correctness in the context of resources produced and consumed by interacting services.
+The earlier work \cite{Lomazova10} by I.\,Lomazova also proposed an approach to soundness-preserving re-engineering of hierarchical WF-nets with a two-level structure.

-Composition of workflow nets via shared resources (places) has been discussed in several works \citep{WFRes,Lomazova13} with the main concern on soundness preservation.
-Similar approaches have been applied to model and compose interacting workflow nets \citep{Pankratius05,Lomazova10} to manage changing business processes.
-Moreover, many works have been devoted to the problem of web service composition according to the survey \citep{Cardinale13}, where the authors have stressed that there is a lack of service execution engines based on the different Petri net classes.
+Yudith Cardinale et al., in the survey \cite{Cardinale13}, discussed a variety of approaches to compositional modeling of web services.
+The authors stressed that there is a lack of service execution techniques based on different classes of Petri nets.
+In particular, Victor Pancratius and Wolffried Stucky \cite{Pankratius05}~considered the composition of WF-nets representing web service behavior with the help of adapted relational algebra operations.